 Proverbs 30:5 (ESV)

 I have a loving, ever-supporting, wife of 24 years and two amazing daughters in high school and college, respectively, at the time of this writing.
 My family is my greatest source of joy and no day passes that I do not feel richly blessed by them.

 You may be wondering what "M.Div." (the initials after my name) means.
 M.Div. stands for "Master of Divinity," and I am very proud of this academic achievement: An M.Div. degree is a four-year master's program—about twice the length of most master's programs—requiring a mastery of communication and ancient languages as well as a rigorous discipline of academic writing unrivaled in scholarship.

 The Generational Connection

-I was raised in the Lutheran church tradition (though I am presently a Presbyterian) with a several- generation legacy of Christian higher education including, and most notably, my great-grandfather, Erhardt Riedel, who was a college professor, an academic scholar, a published author, the founder of two seminaries, and the first Lutheran missionary (Missouri Synod) sent to China.
+I was raised in the Lutheran church tradition (though I am presently a Presbyterian) with a several- generation legacy of Christian higher education including, and most notably, my great-grandfather, Erhardt Riedel, who was a university professor, an academic scholar, a published author, the founder of two seminaries, and the first Lutheran missionary (Missouri Synod) sent to China.
 My great-grandfather's passion for teaching and academic excellence was the primary inspiration for my career choice.

 My current academic research is focused on student learning for children or adults living with current deficits in attention (ADD/ADHD) or organizational development (executive function).
 Please contact me for details about current studies and participation opportunities.